Jayashree-D/docs/designs/multihost-sdr-design.md

 After the interface is created for IPMBDevice in entity-manager, dbus-signal will be notified to IpmbSensor.
-For each config, based on the bus index for each host, SDR Repository information will be received using IPMB.
+For each config, based on the bus index for each IPMB device, SDR Repository information will be received using IPMB.

 This information will provide the number of SDR records and SDR Reservation ID will be received using IPMB support.
 Then, data packet will be framed based on